 3.2.4 Mutually Supportive A&S Activities.
 Having noted the challenges of identifying the unintended second-order effects of A&S operations aimed at achieving specific C-IED and COIN effects, it must be remembered that there are other areas where A&S efforts simultaneously serve both COIN and C-IED aims.
-These may include efforts to train local forces in C-IED TTPs, addressing at the same time the needs of the short (and perhaps longer-term) C-IED fight, and the strategic aims of the COIN campaign, such as setting the conditions for a theatre exit strategy.
-It is also worth bearing in mind that C-IED operations represent, both in principle and in reality, one element in a wider COIN campaign, and while the strategic and operational focus of A&S capabilities should remain on delivering the full range of effects in support of COIN goals, where the use of IEDs risks undermining the overall success of the COIN campaign, commanders may, nevertheless, be obliged to afford C-IED their highest priority.
+These may include training HN forces in C-IED TTPs, addressing at the same time the needs of the full range of effects in support of COIN goals, where the use of IEDs risks undermining the overall success of the COIN campaign, commanders may, nevertheless, be obliged to afford C-IED their highest priority.

 3.2.5 A&S Power and C-IED - Supporting Processes.
 The fullest exploitation of NATO A&S Power capability in C-IED operations is reliant on those processes, organisational structures and networks that are in place to plan, coordinate and execute C-IED operations, and to analyse, assess and disseminate the effects achieved.
 These processes and their supporting structures are frequently complex, reflecting the need to engage and cooperate with a large number of agencies and actors.
-Operationally, a close working relationship is essential between: the Subject Matter Experts (SME) within the main C-IED coordinating organisation (often a C-IED Branch or Cell); those responsible for overall coordination of A&S capabilities; and, within the A&S tasking and coordination organisations themselves, between those SMEs with responsibility for specific aspects of support to C-IED, including Electronic Warfare (EW) and ISR.
-Once established, and subsequently maintained and supported by properly configured staff structures, these relationships will permit the best possible prioritisation and allocation of assets to the C-IED effort.
+Operationally, a close working relationship is essential between: the Subject Matter Experts (SME) within the main C-IED coordinating organisation (often a C-IED branch or cell); those responsible for overall coordination of A&S capabilities; and, within the A&S tasking and coordination organisations themselves, between those SMEs with responsibility for specific aspects of support to C-IED, including Electronic Warfare (EW) and ISR.
+Once established, and subsequently maintained and supported by properly configured staff structures, these relationships will permit the best possible prioritisation and allocation of assets to C-IED.
 Process-related factors include: